 Lower octane level gases burn more quickly than higher ones.
-The lower octane-percentage gases tends to burn quickly under high pressure which may result in engine knocks.
-And these knocks are small gasoline explosions which occur within the car engine.
-Because the explosions interfere in the cylinders’ regular operation, it can severely damage the engine parts.
+The lower octane-percentage gases tend to burn quickly under high pressure which may result in engine knocks.
+And these knocks are small gasoline explosions that occur within the car engine.
+Because the explosions interfere with the cylinders’ regular operation, it can severely damage the engine parts.
 If you ignore these knocks, you may face expensive repairs and significant car’s performance reduction.

 Fortunately, you don’t have to buy premium gasoline with a high octane level to solve this problem!
 Open your car’s manual and find the minimum requirement of the octane level.
 If the manual says your car is fine with 87 gasoline, then it will be very fine with that octane level.
 To be specific, the highest is not always the best, but being the most suitable is the best.
 Therefore, instead of grabbing high octane-level gasoline, choose the one that best fits your car’s engine.
 However, if you want to purchase a luxury car, premium gasoline may be a must.

 Manufactures will perhaps fix or demolish the recalled cars

 There are many massive car recalls in history.
 One of the most famous must be the Chrysler Group's recall of 13,000 Chrysler 300s and Dodge Chargers due to the failure of anti-lock brakes.
 Besides, in 1996, Ford ignition issue cost the manufacturer around $200 million of recalling 8.7 million cars.